 Data engineers are tasked with organizing the collection, processing, and storage of data.
 Through extensive knowledge of databases and their structures, data engineers prepare data to create workable data pipelines, upon which valuable insights can be gathered.
 The purpose of a data engineer resume is to show the hiring manager you have the skills and experience to transform petabytes of data into a usable product that informs and improves business decisions.

-According to the 2020 Dice report, data engineer was the fastest growing tech job in 2019, with a 50% increase in job postings over 12 months.
-Combine that growth with a high salary ($92,064 is the average), and the field is suddenly the talk of the town.
+2020 Dice report, data engineer was the fastest growing tech job in 2019, with a 50% increase in job postings over 12 months.
+Combine that growth with a high salary ( $92,064 is the average), and the field is suddenly the talk of the town.
 Let’s make sure your data engineer resume can keep up with the demand.

 Just like how data scientists can’t make any meaningful insights from messy data, your resume needs to be in the right format for hiring managers to extract the right information from it.

 Here’s the framework for formatting your data engineer resume:

 Pro Tip: If you’re changing careers from a related field like software engineering, a hybrid resume can help you show off your data skills front and center.
 2. Write a Resume Objective or Resume Summary